Announcing Be a Pal Week: The Ripple Effect of Being There for Each Other

 Everyday people hold the power

-We know that play can be instrumental to building strong relationships and forming a sense of community, so this year, we’re gamifying connection-building with Be a Pal Bingo—an interactive bingo board composed of 24 community-building activities—with prizes for select winners across our internal team, Papa Pal community, and broader network.
+We know that play is instrumental to building strong relationships and forming a sense of community, so this year, we’re gamifying connection-building.
+Try Be a Pal Bingo—an interactive bingo board composed of 24 community-building activities—with prizes for select winners across our internal team, Papa Pal community, and broader network.
 The activities within range from helping a friend with something unexpectedly to checking in on an older adult to making a donation.
 Each act is intentionally broad because we know that in order to make a meaningful difference, we need to provide support and offer connection in the way each person needs it.

-All of these moments help us lay the foundation for ongoing connection and community—and take us out of our shells for our own benefit and for those around us.
+All of these moments help us lay the foundation for ongoing connection and community.
+They take us out of our shells for our own benefit and for those around us.
 When we build connection in numbers, the ripple effect of our effort is greater than the sum of its parts.

 Improving community means improving health